mawrkus/js-unit-testing-guide/README.md

 ### ✨ Whenever possible, use TDD

-TDD is a _design process_, not a testing process.
-It's a highly-iterative process in which you design, test, and code more or less at the same time.
+**TDD is a design process, not a testing process.** It's a highly-iterative process in which you design, test, and code more or less at the same time.
 It goes like this:

 1. **Think:** Figure out what test will best move your code towards completion.
 (Take as much time as you need.
 This is the hardest step for beginners.)
 2. **Red:** Write a very small amount of test code.
 Only a few lines...
 Run the tests and watch the new test fail: the test bar should turn red.